Easy Chicken Stir Fry

 - Cook the hardest vegetables first, then add the more tender vegetables.
 If using Napa cabbage, that should be added last.

-- Since this is a stir fry, stir continuously.
+- Since this is a stir fry, stir frequently.

 - Easy Salsa Chicken

 - Marinated Lamb Chops